The Worst (Onyx and Wu-Tang Clan song)

 "The Worst" is a song by American hip hop groups Onyx and Wu-Tang Clan.
 It was released on December 23, 1997 by Tommy Boy as a single from Tommy Boy Records's Ride and as the first single from Onyx's third album, Shut 'Em Down.

 Onyx is represented by Fredro Starr, Sonny Seeza and Sticky Fingaz, as well as affiliate X1.
 Wu-Tang Clan is represented by Method Man, Raekwon, as well as affiliate Killa Sin.

 "The Worst" was a minor hit, making it to three different Billboard charts.

 Background

 The song appeared on the Ride soundtrack.
 Fredro Starr, Sticky Fingaz and Sonny Seeza also starred in this movie "Ride", which was originally called "I-95".
 In February 1998, in an interview for MTV, Sticky Fingaz told about collaborating with Wu-Tang:"...It was a collaboration.
 It's about the worst of the worst, meaning the best.
 We're the worst nightmare for everyone in hip-hop.
 When we recording this song in the studio all night, Meth said that he wouldn't leave the studio until this track will be done".

-In February 1998, song was also included in a Def Jam's promo release Shut 'Em Down (Exclusive Advance) under the name "Onyx vs. Wu-Tang".
+In February 1998, the song was also included in a Def Jam's promo release Shut 'Em Down (Exclusive Advance) under the name "Onyx vs. Wu-Tang".